erobert-c/test-github-actions/README.md

-repository for testing github actions.
+Repository for testing github actions.